aiwonglab/ehrmonize/README.md

 ## Documentation

 For documentation, please see: https://ehrmonize.readthedocs.io/.

-We are currently working on a demo that will soon be available on Google Colaboratory.
+A Demo can be found in this [Google Colaboratory Notebook](https://colab.research.google.com/drive/10DsDvpoWe5ACc5u1_VO5HNFUpUgKc_Vq)
 ## Motivation
 Processing and harmonizing the vast amounts of data captured in complex electronic health records (EHR) is a challenging and costly task that requires clinical expertise.
 Large language models (LLMs) have shown promise in various healthcare-related tasks.
 We herein introduce `EHRmonize`, a framework designed to abstract EHR medical concepts using LLMs.